hakerdefo/pmwf/README.md

 # pmwf
-pmwf displays detailed 4 day weather forecast for almost any location in the world. pmwf shows information for following weather parameters,
+pmwf displays current weather conditions with a 3 days weather forecast for almost any location in the world. pmwf shows information for following weather parameters,

 - Weather Condition